xoner/venwrapper3/README.md

 # venwrapper3
-Virtual environment wrapper inspired set of bash and zsh functions with completions to manage virtaulenvs
+Virtual environment wrapper inspired set of bash and zsh functions with completions to manage python venvs outside the project code.